 Are you considering a student exchange at the University of Helsinki?
 We welcome about 1000 exchange students each year.
 Read more about exchanges studies at the University of Helsinki.

-As student at the University of Helsinki, you have access to comprehensive ICT services to support your studies.
+As a student at the University of Helsinki, you have access to comprehensive ICT services to support your studies.
 Different electronic learning platforms are in use, study materials are distributed through electronic channels and course literature can be borrowed as e-books.

 Visit the Think Corner website to learn more about the public space for sassy science, noisy co-creation and best talks in town.